CorentinBrtx/car-detection-opencv/README.md

-# car-detection-opencv
+# Car Detection with OpenCV and Sklearn

-Car detection algorithm with classical computer vision (no deep learning) using OpenCV and Scipy
+Car detection algorithm with classical computer vision (no deep learning) using OpenCV and Sklearn.